 iv.
 The “Where Should I Buy It?”
 Moment

 Though much of the car-buying process has transitioned to an online experience, the dealership visit remains a crucial step for many car buyers.
-In fact, search interest for “car dealerships near me” has doubled in the past year.
+Search interest for “car dealerships near me” has doubled in the past year.
 In Stacy’s case, she considered local inventory, deals and specials, when exploring nearby dealerships.

 v.
 The “Am I Getting a Deal?”
 Moment